JessDF/cst495_JessieDowding/Demo_3/README.md

 #### Note
   - When inputting items into the table, only enter City name.
 It'll add temp by it's self.
-  - TODO still:
-    - Indicator of when the app is connect to web service

 #### Description
 Use the following list of features as your guide: